 LAM Living With

 The outlook for people who have LAM is much better today than it was in the past.
-Advances in diagnosis and treatment allow many people who have LAM to live longer with fewer complications.
+Diagnosis and treatments have advanced.
+Many people who have LAM are living longer and with fewer complications.

 Receive routine follow-up care

-It is important that you follow your doctor’s instructions for your treatment and see your doctor regularly to monitor your health.
+It is important that you follow your healthcare provider’s instructions for your treatment and see your provider regularly to monitor your health.

 - Follow your treatment plan.
-It may take several months for you to respond to treatment.
+It may take several months for your body to respond to treatment.
 If you stop taking your medicines, your symptoms may return or get worse.

 - Get regular vaccinations for lung health.
-Talk with your doctor about getting a pneumococcal pneumonia vaccine, the COVID-19 vaccine, and a yearly flu shot.
+Talk with your provider about getting a pneumonia vaccine, the COVID-19 vaccine, and a yearly flu shot.

 Take care of your mental health

 Living with LAM may cause fear, anxiety, depression, and stress.
-Your doctor can evaluate how your condition is affecting your activity level and mental health.
-To improve your quality of life, your doctor may recommend steps you can take.
+Your healthcare provider can evaluate how your condition is affecting your activity level and your mental health.
+To help improve your quality of life, your provider may recommend steps you can take.